 QoS models supported by IEEE 802

 IEEE 802 supports both prioritization of packets and resource reservation on communication links.
 These approaches are denoted in the IP domain as diffserv and intserv, respectively.
 As QoS mainly depends on packet forwarding behavior across networks, the IEEE 802.1Q specification on bridging provides the foundations for QoS and policy control in IEEE 802 technologies.
 Part of the IEEE 802 specification are the priority marking of packets, which was initially introduced by IEEE 802.1p, as well as the resource reservation for particular service streams, which is supported by the Resource Reservation Protocol and was introduced into IEEE 802.1Q by IEEE 802.1Qat.
 Both methods are widely supported in IEEE 802 technologies.
 An even stricter and more powerful method was recently introduced by IEEE 802.3br, which provides means for even tighter control of jitter and transmission delays for real time data.

+Highest level of control of traffic passing through IEEE 802 networks is provided by the means of time sensitive networking, comprising tight time synchronization among the end stations and bridges, traffic shaping at the ingress port of the forwarding infrastructure, dedicated path control and other means to increase reliability, as well as protocols for strict reservations of forwarding capabilities at bridges.

 Also the IEEE 802 radio technologies support both the diffserv and the intserv QoS model.
 The technologies operating in unlicensed spectrum mainly deploy the diffserv model, as it is not feasible to guarantee transmission of data over spectrum that is not under full control and can be blocked by some other radio device at any time.